Writing apps are so easy to find. Almost every day there is a new one available.

 I can do a one-click correction or open the full editor to analyze my text—all without leaving my WordPress editor screen.

-The only other tools I use are Text Edit for a little note-taking, and occasionally the Hemingway app to check my reading ease.
+The only other tools I use are Text Edit for a little note-taking and occasionally the Hemingway app to check my reading ease.

-What about writing books?
+What about apps and software for writing books?

 I might still have the file gathering dust somewhere.